-- 57.-(1) If any voter at a polling station is illiterate or is incapacitated by blindness or other physical reason from voting in the manner prescribed by this Act, the voter may request the presiding officer to assist him or her to cast a vote. - (2) When assisting an illiterate or incapacitated voter to cast his or her vote, the presiding officer must ensure that one other election official is present with the presiding officer. - (3) When assisting the illiterate or incapacitated voter, the presiding officer must mark the ballot paper of the voter in the manner directed by the voter while in a polling booth voting screen and place the ballot paper so marked in the ballot box. - (4) The presiding officer must ensure that after the illiterate or incapacitated voter has voted and before the voter's ballot paper is placed in the ballot box, the voter must have one finger marked with an indelible substance in the way directed. - (5) The name and voter number of every assisted voter must be entered in the record book for the polling station. - (6) Except for cases of assisted voting under this section, it is prohibited for more than one person to be present in the polling booth voting screen at the same time.
+57.-(1) If any voter at a polling station is incapacitated by blindness or other physical reason from voting in the manner prescribed by this Act, the voter may request the presiding officer or a person of their own choice to assist him or her to cast a vote.

+(2) When assisting a person with disability to cast his or her vote -

+- (a) the presiding officer must ensure that one other election official is present with the presiding officer; - (b) if it is a person chosen by the person with disability, the presiding officer or election official must be present; and - (c) the person chosen by the person with disability must be a registered voter.

+(3) When assisting the incapacitated voter, the presiding officer or person chosen by the person with disability must mark the ballot paper of the voter in the manner directed by the voter while in a voting screen and place the ballot paper so marked in the ballot box.

+(4) The presiding officer must ensure that after the incapacitated voter has voted and before the voter's ballot paper is placed in the ballot box, the voter must have one finger marked with an indelible substance in the way directed.

+(4A) An illiterate voter may only request the presiding officer to assist him or her to cast a vote and the presiding officer must ensure that one other election official is present.

+(5) The name and voter number of every assisted voter and any person providing the assistance must be entered in the record book for the polling station.

+(6) Except for cases of assisted voting under this section, it is prohibited for more than one person to be present in the voting screen at the same time.